theMK2k/Media-Hoarder/DONE.md

 ### Other

+- [x] Settings: allow writeable text fields for VLC and Mediainfo (or edit button)
 - [x] Settings: IMDB Demographics are not translated
 - [x] autodetect mediaplayer: MacOS: check if /Applications/VLC.app/Contents/MacOS/VLC exists, and use this
 - [x] investigate binary signing for MacOS release